 The FOW paid $780,000 for the 61-acre parcel, considerably less than the original asking price of 2 million dollars.
 To his credit, Mackin lowered the price to make it possible for the group to take ownership.
 Twenty acres of the property alongside the Connecticut and Falls Rivers, on the migratory path of songbirds and considered essential habitat for spawning fish and freshwater mussels, was then sold to the U.S. Fish and Wildlife Service.

-To ensure its continued protection, ownership of the remaining 41 acres was transferred to the Nolumbeka Project, Inc. in January 2013.
+To ensure its continued protection, ownership of the remaining 41 acres was transferred to the Nolumbeka Project, Inc. (incorporated March 23, 2009) on January 29, 2013.
 As well as preserving this site, Nolumbeka Project is committed to protecting the ten acres of White Ash Swamp across the road where George Nelson had observed human remains being dumped on land currently targeted for development.

 On November 4.
 2013, the Appointments and Ordinance Committee passed and recommended the passage of a draft ordinance by the Greenfield Town Council that would offer protections to all such re-burial sites.
 After a series of delays, however, an alternative was proposed on January 14, 2014, which has raised concerns that the White Ash Swamp will remain unprotected.

 Wissatinnewag, the Algonquin word for “shining hill”, is believed to be the name of the peace village located on the Connecticut River where Native American/Indian peoples from all around the Northeast gathered and fished near the Great Falls.
 It was inhabited for thousands of years before hundreds of non-combatant villagers were slain by a colonial militia led by William Turner in 1676.
 The Wissatinnewag property was the last remaining undeveloped piece of what had been an extensive village.